 (a) I don't profess to be an expert in these matters. . . but pixel size matters.
 The sensor size in a smartphone is small when compared to a full frame DSLR.
 For the present, the quality dropoff is noticable on a large screen.

 (b) A DSLR camera has interchangable lenses that provide the photographer with additional choices in terms of the type of photograph comtemplated, e.g. wide angle for landscape, telephoto for wildlife shots.

 Time will bring inevitably bring change, both with smartphones and with DSLR cameras.
 Quality will improve for both.

 The point of the above: how you plan to use your images and the style of photography you persue (i.e. if lens choice assists in that goal) will direct equipment choices.

-For me, my current choice is a Nikon DSLR system.
+My primary camera choice is the Nikon DSLR system.
 The camera body is a D610.
 Price was a driver originally, but also what I was doing with the images.
 For me, displaying them on a large monitor or with a projector was it.
 Opting to sell images may alter my choice as sensor resolution increases.
 To my eye, the image quality is satisfactory for the present.